-You don't want to overwater them because the little young roots can't take in too much water at this point.
+You don't want to overwater them because the tiny roots can't take in too much water at this point.
 It might lead to root rot if we're not careful.

 Definitely don't put them under full sun or high-temperature areas yet.
 The leaves will get burned, especially if there are water droplets on them.

 It's like some dark greenish-gray spot spreading out from the tip slowly to all the leaf body.
 Then, the leaves will turn bronze/yellow & die off.
 Have have a look here:

 These are the early signs of your young plants getting sunburned & over-watered.
 Help them immediately.

 So you see, not too much sun or too high temperature for the seeds right now.
 Remember, no fertilizer at this point as well.
 Too much nutrients will burn or fry your baby plants.

 We know these baby plants look so cute.
 But try not to be tempted by their adorable stem & touch or squeeze them.

-We couldn't resist the temptation & touched the caudex, ugh (very gently as we remembered).
-It died.
+We couldn't resist the temptation & touched the little body, ugh (very gently as we remembered).
+It died off.
 Now we make a clear cover with some holes above the young plants to keep our fidgeting hands away from our babies.

 At this point, it's better not do any transfers or re-pottings.
 The roots are too young to experience any big shocks.
 Choose a pot or tray & just leaves your babies in there for a while.
 They will be thankful for that.